remix-run/remix/docs/guides/single-fetch.md

 #### Response Stub and Resource Routes

-Ad discussed above, the `headers` export is deprecated in favor of a new [`response` stub][responsestub] passed to your `loader` and `action` functions.
+As discussed above, the `headers` export is deprecated in favor of a new [`response` stub][responsestub] passed to your `loader` and `action` functions.
 This is somewhat confusing in resource routes, though, because you get to return the _actual_ `Response` - there's no real need for a "stub" concept because there's no merging results from multiple loaders into a single Response:

 ```tsx filename=app/routes/resource.tsx
 // Using your own Response is the most straightforward approach